 I used to surrender to him.
 Gambling was his priority and with occasional affairs here and there – I turned the other cheek and kept it all in.
 In my mind then, if he came home to me every night, then, he loves me.
 It’s ok.

 Well, you know what, it’s not ok.
 I recently realized, after more than a decade of lying to myself, that if my husband really valued me, he would do everything in his power to stop gambling and womanizing.
 Sure, an addict will not admit to himself that he is an addict, but he can choose to ask help from me, his wife and life partner so that I can support him through therapy and treatment.
-But he decided not to listen to me and continued ignoring me so that he can play cards.
+“Gambling disorders are highly comorbid with other mental health and substance use disorders, and a further understanding is needed of both the causes and treatment implications of this disorder,” says Seyed Amir Jazaeri, Ph.
+D. and Mohammad Hussain Bin Habil, Ph.
+D. But he decided not to listen to me and continued ignoring me so that he can play cards.
 As for the womanizing part, he is a weak man.
 I prayed for his redemption too many times, but he just won’t budge.

 So, what am I to do?
 Do I keep on being like this?
 Can I spend another 20 years of gambling debts, night outs, women’s cologne on his clothes, lies, and unusual behavior?
 I put my foot forward and said to myself – THIS HAS TO STOP.